 Is Lane Splitting Legal in Ohio?

 No. Lane splitting is still illegal in Ohio.
-Lane splitting refers to riding in between lanes.
-Some motorcyclists prefer to lane spit because it gets them to their destination faster.
-Other lanes split at intersections so that they are protected from a motorist coming up from behind.
+Lane splitting refers to riding between lanes.
+Some motorcyclists prefer to lane split because it gets them to their destination faster.
+Others lane split at intersections so that they are protected from motorists coming up from behind.

 Unfortunately, if you lane split and get into a crash, then your own negligence can reduce your compensation.
 In some cases, you may be unable to receive any compensation.